Joseph Martin Kraus: Back to Sweden

-When Kraus returned in 1787, he was appointed as director of curriculum at the Royal Academy of Music, and the next year he succeeded Francesco Uttini as Kapellmästare, eventually attaining a reputation as an innovative conductor, progressive pedagogue, and multi-talented composer.
+When Kraus returned in 1787, he was appointed as director of curriculum at the Royal Swedish Academy of Music, and the next year he succeeded Francesco Uttini as Kapellmästare, eventually attaining a reputation as an innovative conductor, progressive pedagogue, and multi-talented composer.
 He also became a member of the literary circle that gathered round the Architect Erik Palmstedt (who was commissioned by King Gustav III to build the first royal opera house), a group that discussed intellectual and cultural life in the Swedish capital.

 For the convening of the Riksdag of the Estates in 1789, Gustav III wanted to persuade the parliament to accede to his ongoing war with Russia, where he was opposed by the nobility but supported by the burghers and the peasantry.
 To further his aims, Gustav III intended to secure parliamentary approval of the Act of Union and Security that would give him broad powers over the administration of the government.
 The king asked Kraus to write Riksdagsmusiken for the opening ceremonies in St Nicolai Church on 9 March 1789.
-The music consists of a march based on the March of the Priests from Mozart's Idomeneo, and a symphony (Sinfonia per la chiesa).
+The music consists of a march, based on the March of the returning warriors (No. 8) in the Intermezzo from Mozart's Idomeneo, and a symphony (Sinfonia per la chiesa).
 The legislature approved the king's measures.

 Kraus wrote an overture, a march and interludes for the staging of Voltaire's Olympie in January 1792.
 Although he was considered as a composer of stage music, his greatest work, Aeneas i Cartago, remained unperformed during his lifetime.
 16 March 1792, Gustav III attended a masked ball at the opera, where he was assassinated.
 (This inspired the plots of operas by several composers, notably Verdi's Un ballo in maschera premiered in 1859.)
 The death of Gustav III caused considerable turmoil in the cultural establishment that the monarch had nurtured.
 Kraus wrote a funeral cantata and the Symphonie funèbre, which were played at the burial ceremony on April 13 and May 14.